noepozzan/small-peptide-pipeline/README.md

 > Consult the manual of your workload manager as well as the section of the
 > nextflow manual dealing with [profiles].

-4. Start your workflow run:
+4. Start your workflow run (finally):

 	Either, to view the output directly in your terminal: